-Drug possession charges are common in the Atlantic City area and throughout the state of New Jersey.
+Drug possession charges are common in the Atlantic City area.
 A variety of drugs — including but certainly not limited to marijuana, methamphetamines (or chemicals used in the manufacturing thereof), ecstasy, psilocybin mushrooms, LSD, heroin, crack, and cocaine — are classified as scheduled substances.
 Possession of any one of these drugs, and many others, can lead to heavy fines, long prison sentences, and future difficulties in obtaining gainful employment.

-Joe Lombardo is Your Atlantic City Criminal Defense Lawyer
+How Our Atlantic City Criminal Defense Lawyer Can Help

-Lombardo Law has been representing clients in Atlantic City and throughout Southern New Jersey since 1993.
+Lombardo Law has been representing clients in Atlantic City and surrounding areas since 1993.
 We have two decades of experience successfully defending people like yourself against serious possession charges.
 If you or someone you love is facing allegations of illegal drug possession, you need a team of seasoned and aggressive Atlantic City drug possession attorneys fighting in your corner.

 Classification of Drug Possession Crimes in Atlantic City

-New Jersey like most states regulates and controls the possession of controlled dangerous substances (“CDS”).
-New Jersey classifies not only well-known drugs like marijuana, heroin, and cocaine as CDS, but also the compounds used to manufacture them.
-Unlike other states New Jersey places all crimes into one of three categories for CDS’s:
+The possession of controlled dangerous substances (“CDS”) is heavily regulated and controlled.
+Not only are well-known drugs like marijuana, heroin, and cocaine as CDS classified, but so are the compounds used to manufacture them.
+Committing this crime here places all crimes into one of three categories for CDS’s:

 - Petty disorderly person offenses